jsu216/learn_python/tutorials/basic/5/README.md

 test_file.write('this is my test file')
 ```

+### Practise

+Create a Python program to copy a file.
+(Hint: You’ll need to open the file that you want to copy, read it in, and then create a new file—the copy.)
+Check that your program works by printing the contents of the new file on the screen.

 ## Handle exceptions

 Exceptions are the errors happened while program running.
 If the errors are not handled in Python program, it will be thrown to the system (OS).